geigerzaehler/beets-alternatives/README.md

 * Add missing files.
 Convert them to the configured format or copy them.
-* Remove files that dont’t match the query but are still in the external collection
+* Remove files that don’t match the query but are still in the external collection
 * Move files to the path determined from the `paths` configuration.
 * Update tags if the modification time of the external file is older